estrattonbailey/.dotfiles/README.md

 # Dotfiles
-Configs for vim, git, and [Hyper](https://hyper.is/).
-Almost all of these settings were borrowed from [@colepeters](https://github.com/colepeters), [@mrmrs](https://github.com/mrmrs), and based on Cole's comments, the [YADR](https://github.com/skwp/dotfiles) dotfiles library.
+Configs for vim, git, tmux and Alacritty.

-I also recommend a matching terminal theme [like this one](https://github.com/nathanbuchar/atom-one-dark-terminal).

 ## Install
 1. Clone this repo to a directory in your root.